Gina Lynn: Career

 In June 2000, Lynn signed a one-year exclusive performing contract with Pleasure Productions.
 In 2002, she made a cameo in Analyze That as a stripper.
 That same year, she appeared with Eminem in the music video for "Superman".
 From the fourth season of The Sopranos, Lynn made periodic appearances as a stripper in the "Bada Bing" strip club, scenes for which were filmed in Satin Dolls.
 As of 2009, she continued to make movies for the company, as well as for her own studio, Gina Lynn Productions.
 She also directs and has over 20 films to her credit.

 In 2003, Lynn appeared as the love interest of American rapper Eminem in the music video for "Superman".

-In 2006 Lynn was the subject of an interview by the Detroit newspaper Metro Times.
+In 2006, Lynn was the subject of an interview by the Detroit newspaper Metro Times.
 The article compared Lynn to fellow porn actors such as Jewel De'Nyle, Belladonna, Taylor St. Claire and John Stagliano.

-In 2009 starred in movie Minghags where she played half sister of main character Lenny (Bam Margera).
+In 2009, starred in movie Minghags where she played half sister of main character Lenny, played by Bam Margera.

 In March 2012, Lynn was announced by Penthouse to be their Penthouse Pet for April 2012.
 In 2012, Lynn announced that she had retired from the porn industry, but continues to appear on webcams.